Follow The Prince

 Link to this site

 Paul Hobbs has a colorful winemaking background.
-He studied pre-med at Notre Dame University but switched to a career in winemaking.
-After studying at University of California, Davis, he rose to notoriety at Simi and Opus One in the mid 1980s, subsequently made wine in Argentina (Catena), consulted for Peter Michael, Fisher, Lewis and Chalone, and was involved in a winemaking project in Hungary.
+He studied pre-med at Notre Dame University but after joining a wine tasting club, switched to a career in winemaking.
+After studying at University of California, Davis, he rose to notoriety at Robert Mondavi, Simi and Opus One in the mid-1980s, subsequently made wine in Argentina (Catena), consulted for Peter Michael, Fisher, Lewis and Chalone, and was involved in a winemaking project in Hungary.

 He started his namesake label in 1991.
 In 1998 he planted his estate vineyard, Lindsay Vineyard, located near Graton in the Russian River Valley and named it in honor of his father.
 The 14-acre Lindsay Vineyard is planted to three rootstocks and five clones of Pinot Noir.
 In 2003 he built a gravity-flow winery overlooking this vineyard.

-In 2004, Hobbs was named "Most Important Winemaker in California" by Robert Parker, Jr..
-He currently has a dozen winery clients he consults for in the United States, a half dozen in Argentina, about the same in Chile, a couple in Hungary and has been looking at Ensenada, Mexico and China.
-He launched Vina Cobos in Argentina in 1999.
+In 2004, Hobbs was named "Most Important Winemaker in California" by Robert Parker, Jr. He currently has fifteen winery clients he consults for in the United States (including Pinot Noir producers Chalone, Stewart Cellars, Guarachi Family and Walker Station), thirteen in Argentina, three in Chile, three in France, and one each in Canada, Uruguay and Armenia, and has been looking at Ensenada, Mexico and China.
+He launched Vina Cobos in Mendoza, Argentina in 1999, as one of the first to recognize the winemaking potential in this country.

 Reviewed Wines